Sparks (band): Legacy

-Sparks has influenced many later genres including synth-pop, new wave, post-punk, and alternative rock, influencing a wide range of singers and bands including Joy Division, New Order, Depeche Mode, the Smiths, Siouxsie and the Banshees, Sonic Youth, They Might Be Giants, and Björk.
+Sparks has influenced a wide range of singers and bands, such as Björk, Duran Duran, Joy Division, Morrissey, and New Order.
 Steve Jones of the Sex Pistols said that he constantly listened to Kimono My House back in 1974 at Paul Cook's room.
 "We'd sit in his bedroom for hours listening to them".
 Joy Division cited "The Number One Song in Heaven" as a primary influence during the recording of "Love Will Tear Us Apart".
 Joy Division's drummer Stephen Morris stated: "When we were doing 'Love Will Tear Us Apart', there were two records we were into: Frank Sinatra's Greatest Hits and Sparks' "The Number One Song in Heaven".
 That was the beginning of getting interested in Giorgio Moroder".
 Bassist Peter Hook of New Order cited Moroder's production on "The Number One Song in Heaven" as a major influence when his band changed musical style to produce electro and dance-rock songs like "Temptation" in 1982.
 New Order also delivered an extended live version of "When I'm with You" that same year in Milan, Italy.
 (Note: In his autobiography, Peter Hook relates a New Order concert in Milan, Italy, in 1982 where they did a cover version of the 1979 Sparks' track, "When I'm with You".
 Hook also wrote that New Order's "Temptation" and "Hurt" were inspired in part by Giorgio Moroder's "production on the wonderful Sparks track 'Number One Song in Heaven.)
 When they started playing music, lead vocalist Dave Gahan and principle songwriter Martin Gore of Depeche Mode cited them as one of their favorite bands.
 Gore also later covered "Never Turn Your Back on Mother Earth" on his first solo recording Counterfeit EP in 1989.
 Other early electronic acts like the Human League, and Erasure, also mentioned the duo.
 Nick Rhodes of Duran Duran stated about "This Town Ain't ...": "There was something about them that was very different.
 I was immediately fascinated with that song."